OSH Answers Fact Sheets

-Before considering the requirements for the design of a workstation and a chair, take into account the anticipated tasks.
-The work may require visual, manual, or foot tasks, or combinations of these.
+Take into account that the work may require visual, manual, or foot tasks, or combinations of these.
 Each of these types of tasks requires different modifications in work station design.

-Visual tasks place tension on the neck, trunk and pelvis so that the eyes can achieve and maintain the required vision for a needed duration of time.
+Visual tasks place tension on the neck, trunk and pelvis so that body maintains a position where the eyes can achieve and maintain the required vision for a needed duration of time.
 It is important that the design of the work station reduces the strain on the neck.
-In some work situations it is possible to do this by properly positioning the visual tasks.
-Where this is not possible, work schedules should shorten the amount of time employees spend on each task.
+Where positioning the work properly is not possible, work schedules should shorten the amount of time employees spend on each task.